currentpattern/Year-Zero-Engine-Universal/Combat and Damage.md

 | **Protective Parry**.
 When a friend within 10m range is attacked, you may PARRY the attack for him.
 Your PARRY follows the normal rules and counts as one of your actions in the round.
 Any unparried damage continues to the intended target, not you.                              | -3 / XX   |
 | **Bodily Replace**.
 Immediately switch places with an ally within 10m engaged in battle.
 The movement can’t be made through walls or in other ways that would break the laws of physics.
 Does not count as an action for your ally.                                                  | -4 / XXX  |
 | **Body Block**.
 You may attempt this action at any time, throwing yourself in front of an ally within 10m distance who is being attacked, and suffer 1 damage instead of your friend.
 If successful, you may add Willpower points, taking on 1 more damage for every Willpower used. | -5 / XXXX |
 DISARM: You try to knock the weapon from your opponent’s hands.
-Roll MELEE and your weapon’s Gear Bonus vs the opponent's MIGHT.
-An opponent wielding a 2-Handed weapon grants them +2 to their MIGHT roll.
+Roll MELEE and your weapon’s Gear Bonus.
+Disarming an opponent wielding a one-handed weapon requires one X, a two-handed weapon requires XX.
 If you succeed, your opponent drops their weapon, which lands at ARM’S LENGTH.
-Any excess X have no effect.
 You cannot DISARM a shield.
 Your enemy can PARRY or DODGE your DISARM.

 DODGE: You throw yourself out of the way of your opponent’s melee or ranged attack.
 Fast action, Reactive action.
 Roll MOVE.
 You cannot use a weapon.
 If the attacker SLASHES, you get a +2 bonus.
 Every X you roll eliminates a X from the attacker’s roll.
-When you DODGE, you fall prone.
-You can choose to remain standing, at the cost of a –2 penalty.
+There are 3 kinds of Dodge:
+1) Standing Dodge.
+MOVE -2 vs 1 attack, remain standing.
 If you remain standing and you've negated all damage with a -3 penalty, OR roll XX beyond all damage negation, you may at the same time move 10m.
 Acrobatic flip!

-FLYING DODGE: You dive from danger.
-This takes you out of combat-range, and you land prone.
-Roll MOVE +2.
-You can take no more actions during the round (or next round if a reaction) besides stand up, and the dodge counts against all attacks made on you during this duration.
-.
-This in effect makes 3 kinds of dodging:
-1) Standing Dodge.
-MOVE -2 vs 1 attack, remain standing.
 2) Dropping Dodge.
-MOVE vs 1 attack, fall prone, imposing a -1 penalty on all attacks beyond 10m.
+MOVE vs 1 attack, fall prone, imposing an additional -1 penalty on all attacks beyond 10m.
 3) Flying Dodge.
 MOVE +2 vs all attacks, fall prone 3m away, take no actions (besides stand) next round if it’s a reaction.

+DODGING GUNFIRE: If you are aware of an imminent firearms attack against you (you see someone lift their weapon to fire at you), you may perform a Reaction to DODGE their attack.
+Note that if their gunfire is what is alerting you to being targeted, it is too late to DODGE their first attack, but as a Reaction, you may still:
+	a) Hit the dirt.
+Fast Action.
+You go prone, imposing a -1 penalty on anyone attacking further than Short Range (10m).
+	b) Seek Cover.
+Fast Action.
+If the terrain allows it, immediately take full or partial cover behind a barrier.
+Under partial cover, the barrier is essentially armor.
+Under full cover, enemies can rarely even target you.

+If it is your turn, and you are reasonably sure that you're about to be fired upon in the next round, you have more options:
+	a) Dodge pre-emptively.
+Your dodge roll will apply to the next ranged attack against you.
+	b) Keep moving.
+An attacker suffers a -1 penalty if you've moved since their last round.
+	c) Hit the dirt.
+As a free action, you may go prone, imposing a -1 penalty on anyone further than 10m.
+	d) Seek cover.
+If the terrain allows it, immediately take full or partial cover behind a barrier.
+Under partial cover, the barrier is essentially armor.
+Under full cover, enemies can rarely even target you.

 FAST KIP: Move -5.
 Allows you to get up from prone position without spending an action.
 If successful, you are standing, and may now perform a Kick as a Fast Action.
 Failure means you've used a Fast Action, and remain on the ground.